 We believe that Hanwha Q CELLS Plaintiffs' claims in all the above-mentioned cases are lacking legal merit, and will vigorously defend against the claims made by them.
 We are considering all legal avenues including challenging the validity of the Asserted Patents, and demonstrating our non-infringement of the Asserted Patents.
 On June 3, 2019, we filed a petition for IPR of the '215 Patent with the PTAB.
 IPR is a trial proceeding conducted at the PTAB to review the patentability of one or more claims in a patent.
 On December 10, 2019, the PTAB instituted the IPR proceedings of the patentability of claims 12-14 of the '215 patent claims in view of prior art.
 On September 9, 2020, we attended the oral hearing of IPR of the '215 patent.
 On December 9, 2020, the PTAB issued the final decision on our petition for IPR, finding that all challenged claims 12-14 of the '215 patent are unpatentable.
 On February 8, 2021, the patent owner of '215 Patent, Hanwha Solutions Corporation, appealed to the United States Court of Appeals for the Federal Circuit against such final decision issued by the PTAB ("215 IPR Appeal").
 On February 24, 2021, we have filed the certificate of interest to participate in 215 IPR Appeal.
 On May 28, 2021, Hanwha Solutions Corporation filed its opening appeal brief.
-On July 19, 2021, Hanwha Solutions Corporation filed its opening appeal brief.
-On July 19, 2021, the United States Court of Appeals for the Federal Circuit denied Hanwha Solutions Corporation filed its opening appeal brief.
-On July 19, 2021, Hanwha Solutions Corporation filed its opening appeal brief.
-On October 4, 2021, the United States Court of Appeals for the Federal Circuit denied Hanwha Solutions Corporation's motion to remand.
+On July 19, 2021, the United States Court of Appeals for the Federal Circuit denied Hanwha Solutions Corporation's motion to remand.
+On June 10, 2022, the United States Court of Appeals for the Federal Circuit affirmed the said final decision issued by PTAB that all challenged claims 12-14 of the '215 patent are unpatentable.
+On July 19, 2021, the United States Court of Appeals for the Federal Circuit denied Hanwha Solutions Corporation's motion to remand.
+On June 10, 2022, the United States Court of Appeals for the Federal Circuit affirmed the said final decision issued by PTAB that all challenged claims 12-14 of the '215 patent are unpatentable.

 On June 24, 2019, Jinko filed with the European Patent Office a Notice of Intervention in the opposition proceeding regarding the validity of the EP 2 220 689.
-On March 25 and March 26, 2021, the opposition oral hearing regarding the validity of the EP2 220 689 was held before the European Patent Office.
-During the hearing, the European Patent Office held that the EP2 220 689 was maintained in amended form.
-An additional hearing is to be held on September 28 and 29, 2022.
+On March 25 and March 26, 2021, the opposition oral hearing regarding the validity of the EP 2 220 689 was held before the European Patent Office.
+During the hearing, the European Patent Office held that the EP 2 220 689 was maintained in amended form.
+An additional hearing is to be held on September 28 and 29, 2022, during which the opposition division finally decided to uphold the patent with the limited claims and an amended version of the patent description.
+Currently, the European Patent Office has not yet issued its decision including the grounds in writing.